 Hornets are the largest species of wasps available in Toronto.
 They share a striking resemblance with the yellow jacket.
 The hornet has an average length of 2 inches and comes as yellow and black or black and white colour.
 Their preferred habitat is living in trees or your attic.

-Paper wasps are usually about ½ to ¾ inch long.
+Paper wasps are usually about ½ to ¾ inches long.
 They build a papery nest and feed on insects.
 Paper wasps will sting once they feel under threat.
 Pain from paper wasps sting is usually mild.
 Paper wasps could, however, sting multiple times.
 You can easily differentiate a paper wasp from others using their reddish black or brown with yellow or orange colour band.

 The paper wasps build small nests of about a few inches using papery materials.
 They are however valuable in the fields as they eat up insects.
 However, their nest around the home poses a danger to humans.
-The best locations to find wasp nest within the home include the sewage pipe, shingles under the roof or in the attic.
+The best locations to find wasp nests within the home include the sewage pipe, shingles under the roof or in the attic.

 The yellow and black markings constitute a significant feature of Yellow-jackets.
 They are aggressive and can repeatedly sting when in contact with humans.
 Locations to find the yellow jacket in the home include the garage, sheds, etc. Outdoors, you can find yellow jackets on shrubs and trees.